All Flashcards

 Perfect competition has many small firms, homogeneous products, and no market power, while oligopoly has few large firms, differentiated products, and some market power.

-What is the definition of an oligopoly?
+What is the impact of subsidies on the output levels of firms in an oligopoly?